0day-ci/linux/Documentation/core-api/printk-formats.rst

 For printing dentry name; if we race with :c:func:`d_move`, the name might be a mix of old and new ones, but it won't oops.  %pd dentry is a safer equivalent of %s dentry->d_name.name we used to use, %pd<n> prints ``n`` last components.  %pD does the same thing for struct file.
+By default, %p{D,d}
+is equal to %p{D,d}4.

 Passed by reference.